Rubio says the US will drop Ukraine-Russia peace efforts if no progress within days

 “Russia is striving toward resolving this conflict, securing its own interests, and is open to dialogue.
 We are continuing to do this,” he said.

+Peskov also stressed that a limited, 30-day ceasefire backed by Washington that both Russia and Ukraine last month embraced in principle has now lapsed, but did not say what steps Moscow might take next.

+While voicing their readiness to implement the agreement, the warring parties issued conflicting statements soon after their separate talks with U.S. officials in Saudi Arabia.
+They differed on the start time of halting strikes, and alleged near-immediate breaches by the other side.

-After weeks of tensions with European allies, Rubio told reporters in Paris that the European negotiators proved helpful.
+After weeks of tensions with European allies, Rubio said the European negotiators proved helpful.
 "The U.K. and France and Germany can help us move the ball on this."

 European concerns are growing about Trump's readiness to draw closer to Russia.
-These talks were the first time since Trump's inauguration that top American, Ukrainian and European officials met to discuss an end to the war, which has posed the biggest security challenge to Europe since World War II.
+The talks in Paris were the first time since Trump's inauguration that top American, Ukrainian and European officials met to discuss an end to the war, which has posed the biggest security challenge to Europe since World War II.

 The meetings addressed security guarantees for Ukraine in the future, but Rubio wouldn’t discuss any possible U.S. role in that.
 Some kind of U.S. support for Ukraine is seen as crucial to ensuring that Russia would not attack again after a peace deal is reached.